 - Departments offering six or fewer courses per semester at the 1-699 level do not have to meet this or the other percentage constraints, but they are expected to provide a reasonable spread of courses over the day and week.
 If departments offering ten or fewer courses at the 1-699 level in a given semester schedule at least one of those courses in the first period, they are permitted to schedule up to 65% (instead of up to 50%) of their classes in periods 2-4 ("prime time").

-- Departments can offer any combination of three-day classes, two-day classes in the MW, WF or MF pattern in order to meet this constraint.
+- Departments can offer any combination of three-day classes and two-day classes in the MW, WF or MF pattern in order to meet this constraint.
 The only stipulation is that if a department offers any MW or WF classes it must offer an equal number of the opposite pattern.

 - Departments may schedule UP TO 50% of their classes below the 700 level in the TTH meeting pattern.